 Of course that you need to add as much food as needed to sustain a certain number of people.
 There are those who have large caches, designed to sustain several people for long periods of time.
 In these caches you will find anything from canned goods to water and water purifying tablets.

 If you plan to cache food, you must pay close attention to how you package it.
 You need to carefully pack the food without compromising the integrity of the vacuum sealed package or containers.
-If the seals are damaged the food will spoil over time and it will affect your other emergency supplies as well.
-Having food cached somewhere safe will make life much easier when you travel light, without the proper gear to hunt or forage.
+If the seals are damaged the food will spoil over time.
+It will affect your other emergency supplies as well.
+Having food cached somewhere safe will make life much easier.
+It makes a good difference when you travel light, without the proper gear to hunt or forage.

 Keep in mind that the elimination of moisture is a necessary step when preparing firearms.
 The last thing you want to see when digging up your cached firearm is a rust-covered piece of junk that will not work.
 Think about adding silica gel packs in your cache container and as a precautionary measure, consider a moderate coating of grease on all exposed metal parts of the gun.